 * Power Factor:

 In electrical engineering, the power factor of an AC power system is defined as the ratio of the real power flowing to the load to the apparent power in the circuit, and is a dimensionless number in the closed interval of -1 to 1.
-If it is not specified the load power of the general product is the apparent power (includes both active power and reactive power).
-But the general specification of the inductive load often gives the magnitude of active power.
-For example, although a fluorescent lamp is labeled 15 to 40 watts (its active power), its ballast consumes approximately 8 watts of power, so 8W should be added to 15~40w to calculate the total power.
-The inductive portion of the product (i.e. the amount of reactive power) can be calculated from the given power factor.
+If it is not specified, the apparent power (includes both active power and reactive power) is the load power of the general electrical device.
+But the general specification of the inductive load often gives only the magnitude of active power.
+For example, although a fluorescent lamp is labeled 15-40 watts (its active power), its ballast consumes approximately 8 watts of power, so 8W should be added to 15-40w to calculate the total power.
+The inductive part of the electrical device (i.e. the amount of reactive power) can be calculated based on a given power factor.

-2) Input Control Current: the input current of DC SSRs and AC single-phase SSRs is generally around 10mA, and the input current of AC three-phase SSRs is generally around 30mA, which also can be customized to be less than 15mA.
+2) Input Control Current: the input current of DC Solid State Relays and AC single-phase Solid State Relays is generally around 10mA, and the input current of AC three-phase Solid State Relays is generally around 30mA, which also can be customized to be less than 15mA.

-In many cases, the load power will limit whether the SSR is mounted on the PCB, the panel or the DIN rail.
+In many cases, the load power will limit whether the Solid State Relay is mounted on the PCB, the panel or the DIN rail.

-When the relay is in the on state, it will withstand the dissipated power of P = V (on-state voltage drops) × I (load current), and the load capacity of the SSR is greatly affected by the ambient temperature and its own temperature.
-If the ambient temperature is too high, the load capacity of the SSR will inevitably decrease accordingly, moreover, the SSR switch may be out of control, or even be permanently damaged.
+When the relay is in the on-state, it will withstand the dissipated power of P = V (on-state voltage drops) × I (load current), and the load capacity of the Solid State Relay is greatly affected by the ambient temperature and its own temperature.
+If the ambient temperature is too high, the load capacity of the Solid State Relay will inevitably decrease accordingly, moreover, the Solid State Relay may be out of control, or even be permanently damaged.
 Therefore, it is necessary to set a certain margin according to the actual working environment, and select the appropriate heat sink size to ensure the heat dissipation conditions.
 For load currents greater than 5A, a heat sink should be installed.
-For currents above 100A, the heat sink and fan should be equipped for strong cooling.
-If the SSR relay is operated at high temperatures (40 ° C ~ 80° C) for a long time, the load current can be reduced according to the maximum output current and ambient temperature curve provided by the manufacturer to ensure normal operation, and the load current is usually controlled within 1/2 of the rated value.
+For currents above 100A, the heat sink and fan should be equipped for forced cooling.
+If the Solid State Relay is operated at high temperatures (40 ° C - 80° C) for a long time, the load current can be reduced according to the maximum output current and ambient temperature curve provided by the manufacturer to ensure normal operation, and the load current is usually controlled within 1/2 of the rated value.